beckojr/beckojr.github.io/content/en/blog/azure-app-service.md

 ## How do you set App Service ?

-The first step in working with Azure App Service is to select your plan.
+The first step in setting up Azure App Service is to select and create an App Service plan.
 The following plans are available:

 - Free
 - Shared (supported for Windows only)